kingreza/theswiftbook/chapters/structures.md

   }
 }
 ````
-Like Classes Strucutres can also have initializers that set up their initial state.
+Like Classes, Structures can also have initializers that set up their initial state.

 ````Swift
 struct Person {